 Read about the benefits of seeing an out-of-network provider here.

-Kings County Hospital Center, Health Plus Hospitals Corporations, Inpatient Adult Psychiatric Care, Creative Arts Therapist, Provided group and individual therapy, mental health crisis interventions, and treatment planning to adults and adolescents, 2012-2019.
+Kings County Hospital Center, Health Plus Hospitals Corporations, Inpatient Adult Psychiatric Care Creative Arts Therapist, 2012 - 2019

-New York Psychotherapy and Counseling Services, Outpatient, Primary Psychotherapist, Provided individual psychotherapy sessions to adults, adolescents, children and families, 2011-2012.
+New York Psychotherapy and Counseling Services, Outpatient Primary Psychotherapist, 2011 - 2012

-HeartShare Human Services, Family Preventative Services, Case Planner - Creative Arts Therapist - Parenting Journey Group Leader, providing care to families at risk for foster care placement, 2010 - 2011.
+HeartShare Human Services, Family Preventative Services, Parenting Journey Group Leader, 2010 - 2011

-The Center for Somatic Studies in Developmental Somatic Psychotherapy, 2-year post graduate training program, 2019
+The Center for Somatic Studies in Developmental Somatic Psychotherapy, 2-Year Post-Graduate Somatic Pychotherapy Training Program I, 2019

 The School of Visual Arts, Masters in Creative Arts Therapy, 2010